Project background

 Detailed research and analysis are undertaken.

-All community panel members will be consulted, if you would like to have your say in the policy phase of the project, please sign up to the Community Panel by clicking on the link below.
+Should consultation occur at this stage, Community Panel members will be consulted.
+If you would like to have your say in the policy phase of the project, please sign up to the Community Panel by clicking on the link below.

 August - September 2025